samad-zeeshan/Docket/eval/README.md

 | `odd-date` | `Mar 14, 2025` and `18/03/2025`, both to be normalized |
 | `tip` | A tip, so the total does not equal subtotal plus tax |

-On the recorded run these prove that the schema and the scorer handle the hard
-shapes: negative amounts, missing optional fields, currencies that are not USD, and totals that do not add up.
-On a live run they measure how well the model copes with hard input.
-The per category line in the report shows you where accuracy is soft.
+The per category line in the report is where you see accuracy go soft.
+On the current recording only `foreign-vat` does, and only on `v1`.

 ## How scoring works